How to monitor NGINX with Datadog

 Once the Agent begins reporting NGINX performance metrics, you will see an NGINX dashboard among your list of available dashboards in Datadog.

 The basic NGINX dashboard displays a handful of graphs encapsulating most of the key metrics highlighted in our introduction to NGINX monitoring.
-(Some metrics, notably request processing time, require log analysis and are not available in Datadog.)

 You can easily create a comprehensive dashboard for monitoring your entire web stack by adding additional graphs with important metrics from outside NGINX.
 For example, you might want to monitor host-level metrics on your NGINX hosts, such as system load.
-To start building a custom dashboard, simply clone the default NGINX dashboard by clicking on the gear near the upper right of the dashboard and selecting “Clone Dash”.
+To start building a custom dashboard, simply clone the default NGINX dashboard by clicking on the gear near the upper right of the dashboard and selecting “Clone Dashboard”.

 You can also monitor your NGINX instances at a higher level using Datadog’s Host Maps—for instance, color-coding all your NGINX hosts by CPU usage to identify potential hotspots.